Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 $ pip.exe install matplotlib

 # Dependencies for developers and users of Linux
-- To recompile the source code, a c-compiler is needed.
+- To recompile the source code, a c-compiler is needed,
-The current executables have been compiled with gcc (Linux/MacOS) and Pelles C (Windows).
+e.g. gcc (Linux/MacOS) and Pelles C (Windows).

 # Different platforms
 Executables have been made for MacOS and Windows
 Users of other OS should:
-1) compile Mainfunction.c and call the executable "capp"
+1) compile MainFunction.c and call the executable "capp"
-        >> gcc Mainfunction.c -o capp
+        >> gcc MainFunction.c -o capp  -lm
 2) place the executable, capp, in the same folder as CaPP.py
 3) Run CaPP
         >> python CaPP_1.0.py

-CaPP has been tested on MacOS 10.12 (Sierra), Windows Vista and Windows 7
+CaPP has been tested on
+- MacOS 10.12 (Sierra), compiled with gcc
+- Windows Vista and Windows 7, compiled with Pelles C
+- Ubuntu 16.04 LTS, compiled with gcc

 # Running the program, GUI mode
 To start the GUI, type in the terminal: